jupyter/docker-stacks/README.md

 ## Other Tips

 * `tini -- start-notebook.sh` is the default Docker entrypoint-plus-command in every notebook stack.
-If you plan to modify it any way, be sure to check the *Notebook Options* section of your stack's README to understand the consequences.
+If you plan to modify it in any way, be sure to check the *Notebook Options* section of your stack's README to understand the consequences.
+* Every notebook stack is compatible with [JupyterHub](https://jupyterhub.readthedocs.org) 0.5.
+When running with JupyterHub, you must override the Docker run command to point to the [start-singleuser.sh](minimal-notebook/start-singleuser.sh) script, which starts a single-user instance of the Notebook server.
+See each stack's README for instructions on running with JupyterHub.
 * Check the [Docker recipes wiki page](https://github.com/jupyter/docker-stacks/wiki/Docker-Recipes) attached to this project for information about extending and deploying the Docker images defined here.
 Add to the wiki if you have relevant information.

 ## Maintainer Workflow